plotly/plotly.github.io/_posts/plotly1/2015-05-12-quadratic-fit.md

 state: active
 tags: analysis
 order: 7
 meta_description: A tutorial on quadratic regression.
-Make graphs online and for free with Plotly
+Make graphs online and for free with Chart Studio
 actioncall: make a chart
 ---